jessehouchins/delegated-drag/README.md

 ==============

 # Notice:
-This is still under active development.
-The features below may or may not be implemented yet.
+This is NOT under active development.
+The many of the features below are not be implemented yet.

 # Intro